jestjs/jest/website/versioned_docs/version-24.0/MockFunctions.md

 ## Custom Matchers

-Finally, in order to make it simpler to assert how mock functions have been called, we've added some custom matcher functions for you:
+Finally, in order to make it less demanding to assert how mock functions have been called, we've added some custom matcher functions for you:

 ```javascript
 // The mock function was called at least once